MicrosoftDocs/learn/learn-pr/azure/aks-deployment-pipeline-github-actions/includes/11-summary.md

 1. On the **Overview** tab, select **Delete resource group**.

 1. To confirm the deletion, enter the name of the resource group.
-To delete all the resources you created in this module, select **Delete** .
+To delete all the resources you created in this module, select **Delete.

 1. Repeat step 6 for the resource group name that starts with **MC_mslearn-gh-pipelines**.